alexk-17/product-engineer-starter/README.md

 - [Task 1](#task-1)
 - [Task 2](#task-2)

 Answers to any open ended questions will be in the corresponding numbered task section.
+Additionally, I provided small callouts to the code that I think is relevant to the task.

 ## Setup - Backend